 Washington, D.C., USA

-Karen Nozik serves as the Director of Ally Development and Partnerships at the National Parks Conservation Association.
+Karen Nozik recently served as the Director of Ally Development and Partnerships at the National Parks Conservation Association.
 She is also the founder of Eco-Writer, LLC a commercial freelance writing company.
 Her professional mission is to improve the world one exquisite word at a time.

 Until 2005, Ms. Nozik served as Communications Director for Rocky Mountain Institute (RMI), an international leader in green development, energy efficiency, and sustainable use of natural resources.
 RMI's clients included: the U.S. Environmental Protection Agency, Stonyfield Farm, The Joyce Foundation, The Education Foundation of America, The Hewlett Foundation, Texas Instruments, Cuyahoga County Planning Commission, among others.